oddbird/oddleventy/content/blog/2019/sass-modules.md

 - A module can only be configured once
 - Configuration has to happen the very first time you `@use` a module

-This will take some getting used to, and can be difficult to debug --but there are a few patterns you can use.
+This will take some getting used to, and can be difficult to debug -- but there are a few patterns you can use.
 Either put configurations at the very top of your "entrypoint" (the main file that imports everything else), or combine `@use` with `@forward` to create a wrapper around the